Raj2503/Pacman-Flutter/README.md

 ## Project Structure:
-The rough breakdown of the game will consist of game logic and I/O.
-The game logic will consist of collision detection, scoring, and enemy AI.
-The I/O will include mostly interaction with the touch and if time forbids, maybe a keyboard/joystick to make it accessible on PCs too.
+The rough breakdown of the current state of the game will consist of Game Logic, I/O and Sound Effects.
+The game logic consists of collision detection, scoring, and Ghost AI.
+The I/O includes mostly interaction with touch and if time forbids, maybe a keyboard/joystick to make it accessible on PCs too.
-Current state of the game is mainly implementation of the game logic and sound effects.
-Further during the timeline, the plan is to improve the frame rate and add a ranking system based on highscore into the game.
+Further during the timeline, the plan is to improve the frame rate, add a ranking system based on highscore and implement shortest path algorithm for Ghosts to target Pacman in the game.

 ## Dependencies